Educational Outreach

 • Leave with a better understanding of how YOU can make a difference helping wildlife.

 Wild Care will travel to your venue of choice on Cape Cod.
 Attendees will have the opportunity to meet Wild Care’s Ambassadors up close and personal.
 A suggested donation of $200 covers the expenses of travel and educational presentation.
-Wild Care is able to accommodate diverse budgets.
+Wild Care is able to accommodate diverse budgets. [divider style=”dotted” border=”small”]

 MEET OUR ANIMAL AMBASSADORS

 GARV – is our Eastern Box Turtle who is over 20 years old, and is our first educational ambassador!
 He was brought to us in the winter of 2015.
 He was kept illegally as a pet and tossed into the snow when his caretaker was away.
 The turtle was badly malnourished and too friendly to be released back to the wild.
-He resides at Wild Care where he warms the hearts of everyone he greets.
+He resides at Wild Care where he warms the hearts of everyone he greets. [divider style=”dotted” border=”small”]

-Nickerson – Came to us as an owlet after his nesting tree was cut down in Nickerson State Park in June of 2015.
+Nickerson – Came to us as an owlet after her nesting tree was cut down in Nickerson State Park in June of 2015.
 Nickerson suffered an eye injury and could not be released.
 A delightfully charming owl, you can find Nickerson at events, schools and more.
 Meet this beautiful owl up close and in person, and learn how screech owls play important roles in our ecosystems, and how you can attract them to your own backyard.
 Did you know that owls are one of the best forms of natural rodent and insect control?
 WHOOO would have thought?

-Contact Amy Sanders to arrange your presentation, or to sponsor one of our educational animals today.
+Contact Amy Sanders to arrange your presentation.

 Email: volunteer@wildcarecapecod.org